39alpha/39alpharesearch.org/content/team/_index.md

 Welcome!
 We are Team 0, 39 Alpha's inaugural research team.
-Born in the scorching heat of the Sonoran desert in 2020[,](https://www.washingtonpost.com/weather/2020/09/01/phoenix-hottest-summer/) we met while working between Everett Shock's [GEOPIG lab](https://asu.elsevierpure.com/en/equipments/sese-group-exploring-organic-processes-in-geochemistry-geopig-bio) (a group that explores organic processes in geochemistry) and Sara Walker’s [ELife lab](http://emergence.asu.edu/) (where they strudy astrobiology and related physics problems).
+Born in the scorching heat of the Sonoran desert in 2020[,](https://www.washingtonpost.com/weather/2020/09/01/phoenix-hottest-summer/) we met while working between Everett Shock's [GEOPIG lab](https://asu.elsevierpure.com/en/equipments/sese-group-exploring-organic-processes-in-geochemistry-geopig-bio) (a group that explores organic processes in geochemistry) and Sara Walker’s [ELife lab](http://emergence.asu.edu/) (where they study astrobiology and related physics problems).

 We share a passion for pure science, developing novel research ideas, building scientific software, and arguing with each other.
 We also crave the pursuit of challenging environmental projects